matt-flaig/Boomi-Platform-Extension/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
-* **Tony Banik** - Developer of Boomi Tools that provided me with some of the best ideas that are implemented or being implemented into this Extension.
+* **Tony Banik** - Developer of Boomi Tools that provided me with some of the best ideas that are implemented or being implemented into this extension.
 * [Baptiste BIEBER](https://github.com/baptistebieber) - Developer of Boomi Extension that provided idea for future enhancements
 * **Noah Skelton** - Developer of the Build Pallet Fix Script used to return the UX for Shapes back to what it was
 * [Boomi Developer (Boomian)](https://gitlab.com/boomian) - Providing script and feature enhancements to the project